gleisonsdm/Kuifje-Documentation/Chapter 05/Boolean.md

 ## Not

-The Not operator negates a boolean, it can be used to verify the oposity of a condition.
+The Not operator negates a boolean, it can be used to verify the opposite of a condition.

 #